Madjac33/Unity-Cookbook/Chapter 1: Input System Package/README-input-system-package.md

 13. Add another Up/Down/Left/Right Composite control.
 We want to allow the player to move using a controller.
 For each direction, select Left Stick/Direction [GamePad].
 You can now move the player with the left joystick on your controller!
 Your Player Controls variable should look like this.
 <br><img src="Images/FullPlayerControls.png" alt="FullPlayerControls" width="60%">

+## Common Mistakes
+* Starting in a 3D Project
+    * This specific tutorial cannot be directly applied to a 3D game without making some tweaks.
+But if you already built a 3D project, you don't need to scrap it!
+Take the 3D shape that represents your player.
+Remove its box collider.
+Add a 2D box collider instead.
+Then, add a 2D Rigidbody.

 ## Resources
 [Completed Movement Script](Movement.cs)<br>
 [Quickstart Guide](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.13/manual/QuickStartGuide.html)<br>